thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Development Best Practices/fire-tv-4k-ultra-hd.md

 github: true
 ---

-You can play 4K Ultra HD (UHD) media on Amazon Fire TV (2nd Generation) devices – but not on Fire TV (1st Generation) or Fire TV Stick.
+Only Amazon Fire TV (Gen 2) and Amazon Fire TV Edition support playback of 4K UHD media.
 To support 4K playback, you must adhere to the supported output resolutions, DRM systems, and codecs for 4K UHD content.

+{% include note.html content="Neither Fire TV Stick devices (Gen 1 or Gen 2) nor Fire TV Gen 1 devices support 4K UHD playback." %}

+For details on Fire TV device naming conventions, see [Naming Conventions for Fire TV Devices][getting-started-developing-apps-and-games-for-amazon-fire-tv#firetvnames].

 * TOC
 {:toc}

-## HDMI Mode switch
+## HDMI Mode switch (Fire TV Gen 2 Only)

-By default, Fire TV (2nd Generation) operates at 1080p at 60 FPS mode even when connected to a 4K UHD TV.
+By default, Fire TV (Gen 2) operates at 1080p at 60 FPS mode even when connected to a 4K UHD TV.
 Hence, in order to play 4K UHD content, you must switch the TV to 4K UHD display mode.
 This switching between HDMI display modes is referred to as an *HDMI Mode switch*.
 The HDMI Mode switch is triggered by the application when it needs to play 4K UHD content.

 Amazon developed an [Amazon Extension Library for 4K](#amazonextension) that provides high level APIs to trigger this HDMI Mode switch and show a user-friendly overlay message before the TV starts switching the display mode.
 This overlay message improves the overall customer experience.

-{% include note.html content="Fire TV (2nd Generation) supports only up to 30 FPS for 4K UHD content." %}
+{% include note.html content="Fire TV (Gen 2) supports only up to 30 FPS for 4K UHD content.
+Fire TV Edition supports up to 60 FPS for 4K UHD content." %}

 ## Certification and Performance Testing